muratmelih/getir-locals/README.md

 Application gets items and companies from getir-locals-json-server.
 It has filter for items as tags,brand.
 Also has sorting feature for date and price.
-Adds ,updates or removes items from card using getir-locals-api
+Adds ,updates or removes items from card using getir-locals-api It uses jss for styling.
+Has some test examples in App.test.tsx

 ## Available Scripts